cristianoliveira/pono/README.md

 - **source**: The directory containing the files to be linked.
 - **target**: The directory where the symlinks should be created.

+## Documentation

+Here are some additional resources to help you get started or advanced usage:

+ - [hooks](docs/HOOKS.md): Define hooks to run commands upon events like enabling or disabling a pono.

 ## Contributing